NDCLab/pepper-pipeline/README.md

 ### output_preproc.json

 These output files will contain all research-relevant outputs of the pipeline (e.g. # bad channels rejected, # ICA artifacts rejected, etc.).
-This file will be built iteratively as the pipeline progresses
+This file will be built iteratively as the pipeline progresses.

 Each file name generated on a subject will follow the BIDS naming standard: `output_preproc_XXX_task_YYY_run_ZZZ.json`